See the Lights

 Locations

-The lights have been mainly reported seen from three viewing locations, all around the Linville Gorge area of western North Carolina.
+The lights have been mainly reported seen from three viewing locations, all around the Linville Gorge area of western North Carolina, although we have had reports from Blowing Rock as well..

 Wisemans View is a viewing location in the Pisgah National Forest.
 The Forest Service access (gravel) road is marked where it connects to Highway 183, which is off of Highway 221 near Linville.
 After parking in the parking lot you hike a couple of hundred yards down an asphalt-paved walkway (the walkway has a handicapped access route, too).
 This ends in a viewing ledge overlooking the gorge and provided with a couple of 'pulpits' for safe viewing.
 The view is to the east, looking over Table Rock and Hawk's Bill.
 Brown Mountain itself is beyond that ridge, a low peak in the distance (see History section for discussion of the relative unimportance of Brown Mountain itself).
 The lights have been seen along the ridge as well as below the ridge down in the Gorge.
 The sound of the Linville River is audible from below.